What ingredients are in our beeswax wrap?

 Global Organic Textile Standard (GOTS) certified factories are audited regularly to check that workers are provided with a safe and clean environment and are paid a living wage (which means either the national standard or industry benchmark, whichever is higher).

 We are committed to only using organic cotton.
-Whilst it's not without its flaws we believe the benefits are worth using it whilst we research even better and more planet-friendly materials.
+Whilst it's not without its flaws we believe the benefits outweigh the drawbacks whilst we research even better and more planet-friendly materials.

 As for the way we print our designs onto the fabric, that was a cause for concern due to the prevalence of toxic, synthetic Azo Dyes.
 We promise to never use these highly detrimental dyes in our wraps.
 We use GOTS certified organic dyes which are safe to be used next to skin!